brandongregory/dndhelp/src/roleplaying/just-talk-to-them.md

 Nerfing the power gamer will not stop them from trying to dominate encounters, or it will destroy their fun.

-Punishing male player characters in game for sexual harassment will not stop the players from disrespecting a female player.
+Punishing male player characters in-game for sexual harassment will not stop the players from disrespecting a female player.

 [A video on clowning and DMing by Corkboards and Curiosities explains this succinctly.](https://www.youtube.com/shorts/EPTx8KjcW48) If a clown is not entertaining kids, they will find ways to entertain themselves using the clown; similarly, if a TTRPG game is not entertaining players, they will find ways to entertain themselves using the characters and setting—no matter how inappropriate that is for the table.
 If player characters are behaving in a way that the table does not like, there’s a mismatch in what the players and DM are looking for out of the game.

 Ideally, topics like this are all discussed in a [session zero](https://www.level1geek.com/dnd-session-0/), but that’s not foolproof.
-Some tables don’t really know how to conduct a session zero and are surprised to later find there are disagreements at the table.
+Some tables don’t know how to conduct a session zero and are surprised to later find there are disagreements at the table.
 Even seasoned players will leave things out of a session zero.
 Whatever level of pre-campaign alignment you had, there may still be gaps and misunderstandings.